Takicegek/Interpeer/whitepaper.md

 ## 6. Migration
 With something as enormous and interconnected as the Internet any attempt to replace it has to fight the “network effect”.
 To mitigate this Interpeer will be backwards compatible and migration will be seamless.
 All Interpeer links will work transparently for vanilla browsers.

-Due to the Interpeer design, any node that is currently hosting a website script will respond to normal HTTP requests on a certain port; the only problem is how do you discover which socket is hosting the website you are looking for without being a member of Interpeer?
+Due to the Interpeer design, any node that is currently hosting an interpeer-site will respond to normal HTTP requests on a certain port; the only problem is how do you discover which socket is hosting the interpeer-site you are looking for without being a member of Interpeer?
 This is solved in 2 ways.

 ### 6.1 redirection
-[interpeer.net](www.interpeer.net) will act as a redirection service for vanilla browsers so any Interpeer website can be linked to using the Interpeer domain name, for example the “wikipedia” Interpeer domain would be: <interpeer.net/wikipedia> - this link would redirect to the index page of the website and the redirection would point to the socket that is currently hosting the content on Interpeer.
+[Interpeer.net](www.interpeer.net) will act as a redirection service for vanilla browsers so any interpeer-site can be linked to using the Interpeer domain name, for example the “wikipedia” Interpeer domain would be: <interpeer.net/wikipedia> - this link would redirect to the index page of the interpeer-site and the redirection would point to the socket that is currently hosting the content on Interpeer.

-Also links could point to any other page of the website, meaning search engines could index Interpeer as a normal website, transparently.
+Also links could point to any other page of the interpeer-site, meaning search engines could index Interpeer as a normal website, transparently.

-When someone views a website this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
+When someone views a interpeer-site this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
 This would probably be done using an iframe to do the redirection.

-If a user stays on one website longer than the peer they are using is tasked the job of hosting it, they would begin getting 404 pages.
+If a user stays on one interpeer-site longer than the peer they are using is tasked the job of hosting it, they would begin getting 404 pages.
 The fix could be java-script that detects the lack of a plug-in and handles page changes by asking [interpeer.net](interpeer.net).

 ### 6.2 plug-in
 The plug-in will detect URL's in the formats: "interpeer.net/example" , "example.peer", "example.ipn" or "ipn://example" and then fetch the page via the Interpeer network.